nasa/HyperCP/README.md

 - Config - Configuration and instrument files (by subdirectory - auto-created), SeaBASS header configuration files, Main view configuration file
 - Data - Optional location for input and/or output data.
 Data delivered with this original repository at the top level directory (e.g. Thuillier and satellite spectral response functions, banner image, Zhang glint correction database) will be moved here when Main.py is run the first time.
 - Logs - Most command line output messages generated during processing are captured for later reference in .log text files here
 - Plots - A variety of optional plotting routines are included which create name-appropriate sub-directories (i.e. 'L1C_Anoms', 'L1D', 'L1E', 'L2', 'L2_Spectral_Filter').
-As with the Data, this path for plots is optional and will be overwritten by choosing an alternate Data/Plots parent directory (see below).
+As with the Data, this path for outputting plots is optional and will be overwritten by choosing an alternate Data/Plots parent directory (see below).

 (Note: Data, Plots, and Logs directories are not tracked on git.)
-*{To Do: Change output path of plots to match output path of data.}

 ## Guide

+### Overview
+1. Identify the cruise, relevant calibration files, and ancillary data files to be used in processing
+2. Launch HyperInSPACE and set up the Main window for data directories and ancillary file
+3. Create a new Configuration (or edit and existing Configuration)
+4. Add and enable only *relevant* calibration and instrument files to the Configuration; there is no such thing as a standard instrument package
+5. Choose appropriate processing parameters for L1A-L2 (do not depend on software defaults; there is no such thing as a standard data collection)

 ### Main Window

 The Main window appears once Main.py is launched.
 It has options to specify a configuration file, input/output directories, ancillary input files (i.e. environmental conditions and relevant geometries in a SeaBASS file format), single-level processing, and multi-level processing.
 For batch processing, pop-up windows from "failed" (no output due to either corrupt raw binary data or stringent quality control filtering) files can be suppressed.
-Producing no output file at a given processing level is often a normal result of quality control filtering.
+Producing no output file at a given processing level is often a normal result of quality control filtering, so this option allows batches to continue uninterrupted.

 The 'New' button allows creation of a new configuration file.
 'Edit' allows editing the currently selected configuration file.
-'Delete' is used to delete the currently selected configuration file and corresponding auto-created calibration directories (see Configuration).
+'Delete' is used to delete the currently selected configuration file *and* corresponding auto-created calibration directories (see Configuration).
 After creating a new configuration file, select it from the drop-down menu, and select 'Edit' to launch the Configuration module and GUI.
-Configuration files are saved in the '/Config' subdirectory of HyperInSPACE.
-Be sure to check that the proper configuration is selected from the pull-down before processing data from the Main window.

-The 'Input...' and 'Output Data/Plots Parent Directory' buttons allow optional selection of data and directories from any mounted/mapped drive.
-Note that output sub-directories (e.g. for processing levels) are also auto-created during processing as described below.
-The parent directory is the directory containing the sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' and 'Plots' under the HyperInSPACE directory will be used by default as the parent directories.
+The 'Input...' and 'Output Data/Plots Parent Directory' buttons are fairly self explanatory and allow optional selection of data and directories from any mounted/mapped drive.
+Note that output data and plot sub-directories (e.g. for processing levels) are also auto-created during processing as described below.
+The parent directory is the directory containing the sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' and 'Plots' under the HyperInSPACE directory structure will be used by default as the parent directories.

-Ancillary Data files for environmental conditions and relevant geometries used in L2 processing (including station number if applicable, ship heading, relative sensor azimuth, aerosol optical depth, cloud cover, salinity, water temperature, and wind speed) must be text files in SeaBASS format with columns for date, time, lat, and lon.
+Ancillary Data files for environmental conditions and relevant geometries used in L2 processing must be text files in SeaBASS format with columns for date, time, lat, and lon.
 See https://seabass.gsfc.nasa.gov/ for a description of SeaBASS format.
+Optional data fields include station number, ship heading, relative sensor azimuth, aerosol optical depth, cloud cover, salinity, water temperature, and wind speed.
 An example ancillary file is included for use as a template.
 It is recommended that ancillary files are checked with the 'FCHECK' utility as described on the SeaBASS website.
 They will be interpreted using the included SB_support.py module from NASA/OBPG.

 In case environmental conditions were not logged in the field, or for filling in gaps in logged data, they will be retrieved from GMAO models as described below.
 The ancillary data file is optional (though strongly advised for adding wind speed at a minimum) provided the sensor suite is equipped with a SolarTracker or equivalent to supply the relevant sensor/solar geometries.
 If no SolarTracker-type instrument is present to report the relative sensor/solar geometries, the ancillary file must be provided with at least the ship heading and relative angle between the bow of the ship and the sensor azimuth as a function of time.
-These ancillary data files are provided by the users depending their needs.

 ### Configuration

-Launch the configuration module and GUI (ConfigWindow.py) from the Main window by selecting/editing a configuration file or creating a new one as described above.
+Launch the configuration module and GUI (ConfigWindow.py) from the Main window by selecting/editing a configuration file or creating a new one.
 This file will be instrument-suite-specific, and is also deployment-specific according to which factory calibration files are needed, as well as how the instrument was configured on the platform or ship.
 Some cruises (e.g. moving between significantly different water types) may also require multiple configurations to obtain the highest quality ocean color products at Level 2.
 Sharp gradients in environmental conditions could also warrant multiple configurations for the same cruise (e.g. sharp changes in temperature may effect how data deglitching is parameterized, as described below).

 ##### Calibration & Instrument Files:
+***NOTE: IT IS IMPORTANT THAT THESE INSTRUCTIONS FOR SELECTING AND ACTIVATING CALIBRATION AND INSTRUMENT FILES ARE FOLLOWED CAREFULLY OR PROCESSING WILL FAIL***

+**Note: You do not need to move/copy/paste your calibration and instrument files; HyperInSPACE will take care of that for you.**

-In the 'Configuration' window, click 'Add Calibration Files' to add the calibration and instrument files (HyperOCR and ancillary instrument telemetry definition files) from the relevant extracted Satlantic '.sip' file (i.e. the '.cal' and '.tdf' files).
-Each instrument requires at least one .cal or .tdf file for raw data to be interpreted (two in the case of radiometers calibrated for shutter open (light) and shutter closed (dark) calibrations.
-Instruments with no calibration (e.g. GPS, SolarTracker, etc.) still require a .tdf file to be properly interpreted.
-Adding new .cal and .tdf files will allow the user to input the files from the directory they are stored, but they will be copied into the Config directory once the Configuration is saved.
-The calibration or instrument file can be selected using the drop-down menu.
+In the 'Configuration' window, click 'Add Calibration Files' to add the *relevant* calibration or instrument files (date-specific HyperOCR factory calibrations or ancillary instrument Telemetry Definition Files; i.e. the '.cal' and '.tdf' files). *Only add and enable those calibration and instrument files that are relevant to the cruise/package you wish to process (see below).* Each instrument you add here -- be it a radiometer or an external data instrument such as a tilt-heading sensor -- requires at least one .cal or .tdf file for raw binary data to be interpreted.
+Two .cal files are required in the case of radiometers calibrated seperately for shutter open (light) and shutter closed (dark) calibrations, as is typical with Satlantic/Seabird HyperOCRs.
+Instruments with no calibrations (e.g. GPS, SolarTracker, etc.) still require a Telemetry Definition File (.tdf) to be properly interpreted.

+Adding new .cal and .tdf files will automatically copy these files from the directory you identify on your machine into the HyperInSPACE directory structure once the Configuration is saved.

+The calibration or instrument file can now be selected using the drop-down menu.
 Enable (in the neighboring checkbox) only the files that correspond to the data you want to process with this configuration.
 You will need to know which .cal/.tdf files correspond to each sensor/instrument, and which represent light and dark shutter measurements.
 For example:

 - SATMSG.tdf > SAS Solar Tracker status message string (Frame Type: Not Required)